NEXUS: What It Is, How It Works, and How to Get It for Less

 Key Takeaways

-• NEXUS allows pre-approved travellers to cross the Canada–US border quickly.
+• NEXUS allows pre-approved travellers to cross the Canada-U.S. border quickly.

-• You can begin your NEXUS application online, after which you’ll need to complete 1–2 interviews.
+• You can begin your NEXUS application online, after which you’ll need to complete 1 – 2 interviews.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

-What is NEXUS?
+What is the NEXUS program?

 NEXUS is a joint program run by both the Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (USCBP).
-The intent is to speed up border crossings between Canada and the United States for low-risk, pre-approved travelers.
+The intent is to speed up border crossings between Canada and the United States for low-risk, pre-approved travellers.

 Benefits include: